The mental health principles

 - Ask if they would be willing to have someone from the co-op attend daily to check their compliance, or drive them to the Aboriginal Health Service to get treatment.

-In November 2014, Closing the Gap Clearinghouse released a document entitled .
+In November 2014, Closing the Gap Clearinghouse released a document entitled Effective strategies to strengthen the mental health and wellbeing of Aboriginal and Torres Strait Islander .
 It provides an evidence-based discussion of factors that influence the effective development, implementation and outcomes of initiatives to address Aboriginal and Torres Strait Islander mental health and wellbeing issues.

 P ractice tip